Grand River Transit: iXpress

 GRT ION bus used on route 302.

-The iXpress express bus service is operated by GRT consisting of six routes along main corridors in Kitchener–Waterloo and Cambridge, serving major roads in all 3 cities.
+The iXpress express bus service is operated by GRT consisting of six routes along major corridors in Kitchener–Waterloo and Cambridge. iXpress began in 2013 with the goals of providing direct routes through high-demand areas, and integrating with the upcoming Ion.

 In order to increase ridership across the region and facilitate the expected growing population, the Region of Waterloo unveiled the Regional Transportation Master Plan in 2010, which consisted of seven iXpress-style routes that criss-cross the important secondary corridors along the region (with the proposed light rail serving the Central Transit Corridor), and where they are expecting the most growth to occur.
-These corridors include Fischer-Hallman, University, Highland/Victoria North, Ottawa, Homer Watson/Maple Grove, Coronation, and the Cambridge stubs centered around Cambridge Centre and Ainslie Street Terminal.
 The routes were to be phased in, with the last route being introduced in 2015.
 The plan was eventually scaled down in order to put more emphasis on the LRT proposal with the Cambridge stubs largely eliminated, and the timeline was also spread out, with all routes expected to be implemented by 2018.

 There were different naming proposals for the new iXpress routes.
 During the public consultations in March 2011, the proposal was to name each iXpress route after a colour, with the letter X at the back.
 For example, Fischer-Hallman iXpress would be named Blue X, and the shelter would have blue stickers in order to identify each route.
 However, the plan was eventually dropped, and GRT decided to stick with the iXpress trademark, with route numbers being added to signify between the different iXpress routes.

-Fischer-Hallman was chosen as the first corridor to have the new iXpress service, as the current route 12 serving this corridor is full during most times of the day, and residents wanted a faster service to Forest Glen, Highland Hills Mall, and the university area.
-During the public consultations, there were different routing proposals at the north end.
-Proposals ranged from having the route go all the way east on Columbia to King, south on King, west on University, and north on Phillip, to having the route go only as east as Phillip, then head south on Phillip, west on University, north on Seagram, and east on Ring Road to serve the current UW Davis Centre bus stop.
-Eventually, the suggested proposal was to have the route go east on Columbia, south on Phillip, east on University, and north on Hazel.
-This allows equal access to the north end of the University of Waterloo campus, the RIM offices along Columbia, and Wilfrid Laurier University.